Chatbots, Virtual Assistants & Conversational AI

 Robotic process automation (RPA) technology allows them to unlock accounts, reset passwords, provision an application, troubleshoot email, or resolve VPN connectivity.

-This relief and support make a profound difference to service agents, who respond with increased satisfaction and productivity.
+This relief and support from Conversational AI Agents make a profound difference to service agents, who respond with increased satisfaction and productivity.
 Since Virtual Assistants are available 24/7, they don’t increase headcount, but can be addressed elastically by adding more compute power.

 These facts have led CIOs to recognize that level-one support automation using Conversational AI is viable, leading to an explosion in interest in the technology.
 Currently, many large enterprises are quietly deploying such technology globally.